 - Ordinary shares reserved for issuance under our equity incentive plans.
-As of August 19, 2014, we had 1,396,746 ordinary shares reserved for issuance under our equity incentive plans of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share. - 75,695 Series E preferred shares issued in July 2014 resulting in net proceeds to us of \$13 million.
-The conversion price with respect to such shares was adjusted due to antidilution protection based on the price to the public in this offering.
-These shares are convertible into 1,547,604 ordinary shares. - 6,918 preferred shares issued on July 30, 2014 pursuant to the exercise of warrants resulting in net proceeds to us of \$0.7 million.
-Such preferred shares will automatically convert into 124,524 ordinary shares upon the closing of this offering. - · Warrants to purchase 882,450 ordinary shares which will remain outstanding following the closing of this offering.
+As of August 19, 2014, we had 1,396,746 ordinary shares reserved for issuance under our equity incentive plans of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share. - 75,695 Series E preferred shares (convertible into 1,362,510 ordinary shares) which were issued in July 2014. - 6,918 preferred shares issued on July 30, 2014 pursuant to the exercise of warrants.
+Such preferred shares will automatically convert into 124,524 ordinary shares upon the closing of this offering. - Warrants to purchase 777,996 ordinary shares which will remain outstanding following the closing of this offering.